4cecoder/anicast/README.md

 #usage
 cast.sh <anime-title-query> <choose result number> <episode number>
 ```
+### Just Wait for your anime selection to download and...

 ## Now you're beaming it!

 ### It should just start casting to whatever's currently castable on your local network